CUNY-CL/yoyodyne/README.md

 By default, Yoyodyne uses a constant learning rate during training, but best practice is to gradually decrease learning rate as the model approaches convergence using a [scheduler](yoyodyne/schedulers.py).
-The following -based schedulers are supported and are selected with `--scheduler`:
+The following schedulers are supported and are selected with `--scheduler`:

 -   `reduceonplateau`: reduces the learning rate (multiplying it by